CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-08-what-in-nirvana-am-i-witnessing.md

 Let me give you a stern reminder that at this moment, the Christians in Sudan and Nigeria are having *a tiny bit* more trouble than the minor inconvenience of being offended by random rogue individuals.

-Today, I can't be arsed to find sources, so I recommend going on a Google scavenger hunt after this if you don't take my word for it.
-A genocide is taking place in Sudan and Nigeria, perpetrated by Muslims, and aiming to destroy the Christian community there.
+**A genocide is taking place in Sudan and Nigeria, perpetrated by Muslims, and aiming to destroy the Christian community there.**

 And where's the global outrage, or all the Sudan/Nigeria flotillas?